“Frankly, my dear, I don’t give a damn.”

 Although Selznick promised to “put up a strong fight for the line,” he took Lewton’s precautionary advice to film the scene twice, once as written, and a second time substituting “Frankly, my dear, I don’t care.”

 What would you have suggested as an alternate line?
-Give us your best family- and censor-friendly versions of the line in the comments below or via Facebook, Twitter, Instagram, or Tumblr using the hashtag #franklymydear.
+Give us your best family- and censor-friendly versions of the line via Facebook, Twitter, or Instagram using the hashtag #franklymydear.